hapax/hapax.github.io/assets/simple-physics.md

 Sometimes you can take this dependence into account with extra factors, sometimes you can't.

-Assumption (b) can fail when the final answer has a different functional dependence on subestimates.
+Assumption (b) fails when the final answer has a different functional dependence on subestimates.
 A particularly severe example is *exponential* dependence.
 Suppose I throw a fistful of quarters onto the ground.